victorsmirnov/static-site-s3-cloudfront/README.md

 * Use [AWS CDK][4] to define and deploy the infrastructure.
 * Automatically update the infrastructure and deploy the website with [GitHub actions][5].

-We guide you through the development process.
-Every Git commit adds a slight change to the application, and we use tags to show milestones.

 ## Prerequisites

 We deploy the website in the Amazon AWS public cloud.
 If you want to follow the tutorial,